CCYP Ambassadors

 Listen here

-Ambassadors enjoy having a range of different ways to express their views!
-In 2022, they used the traditional Japanese poem format, the ‘haiku’, to talk about the right for children and young people to participate in decisions affecting their lives.
+CCYP Ambassadors used traditional Japanese poem format, the ‘haiku’, to talk about the right for children and young people to participate in decisions affecting their lives.

 View here

-Our CCYP Ambassadors worked together to create an online digital magazine (or zine) examining issues they wanted decision makers to deal with to make young people’s future Tasmania a better place.
+CCYP Ambassadors worked together to create a digital zine examining issues they wanted decision-makers to deal with to make young people’s future Tasmania a better place.

 View here